NewYorkSteak/153B-Project/index.md

 ## Used protocols: UART & SPI

 ## Design
-The analog joystick will be connected to the ADC of the discovery board and the ADC will convert analog movement into something the LED matrix can understand. ie moving the joystick right will move an LED to the right.
-The up function will be reserved for rotating the piece clockwise 90 degrees.
-Moving the joystick generates an interrupt and that is how the board will know what direction to move the piece/LED in.
-For the balancing game, we will use SPI to have a visual representation of the gyroscope on the matrix.
-The movements on the gyroscope will correspond to movements on the LED matrix and the goal is to hold the LED steady for some amount of time.
+The analog joystick will be connected to the ADC of the discovery board and the ADC will convert analog movement into something the LED matrix can understand. ie moving the joystick right will move an LED to the right and when in resting position, will make the block fall.
+The up function on the _onboard joystick_ will be used to force to block to fall all the way it can without waiting.
+This will be done via interrupt.

 ## Goals
 Control each individual LED on the matrix